Adam Bowling

 Adam Edward Bowling (born February 4, 1982) is an American politician who has served as a Republican member of the Kentucky House of Representatives from Kentucky's 87th House district since January 2019.
-His district includes Bell County and part of Harlen County.
+His district includes Bell County and part of Harlan County.

 Background

 Bowling was born and raised in Bell County, Kentucky, and comes from a family who has been in the area for six generations.
 His father, Michael Bowling, served in the Kentucky House of Representatives from Kentucky's 87th House district from 1991 to 1999 and his cousin currently serves as mayor of Middlesboro, Kentucky.
 He earned a Bachelor of Arts degree in economics from Wofford College in 2004.

 Bowling owns and operates several businesses, including PD Specialty Care, Danville Drug Company, Bowkirk Medical, and People's Choice Pharmacy.
 He also works as a manager at Boone Trace Development and Redbow.